 For individuals with obesity and a preoperative diagnosis of a hiatal hernia who receive hiatal hernia repair with bariatric surgery, the evidence includes a systematic review, cohort studies and case series.
 Relevant outcomes are overall survival, change in disease status, functional outcomes, health status measures, quality of life, and treatment-related mortality and morbidity.
 A systematic review found that hiatal hernia repair during SG was superior to SG alone for GERD remission, but not de novo GERD.
+This combined approach of hernia repair during bariatric surgery has also been shown in a meta-analysis to significantly lower the risk of surgical site infections, reoperations, and seromas.
 Results from the cohort studies and case series have shown that, when a preoperative diagnosis of a hiatal hernia has been present, repairing the hiatal hernia during bariatric surgery resulted in fewer complications.
 However, the results are limited to individuals with a preoperative diagnosis.
 There was no evidence on the use of hiatal hernia repair when the hiatal hernia diagnosis is incidental.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.